degski/soft_dwcas/README.md

-Implementing this little function made me understand the difference between lockless and concurrent (mutex based) programming:
+Implementing this little function made me understand the difference between lockless and concurrent (mutex based) programming.
+I've listed in random order some of my thoughts:

 * mutexes prevent concurrency
 * `soft_dwcas implies full serialization (i.e. has no real-world use other than real-world developing)